Houston Astros: 2015–2019: Return to success, first World Series title and scandal

 In 2015, Dallas Keuchel led the AL with 20 victories, going 15–0 at home, an MLB record.
 Key additions to the team included Scott Kazmir and SS Carlos Correa who hit 22 home runs after being called up in June 2015.
-Second baseman José Altuve remained the star of the Astros' offense.
+Second baseman Jose Altuve remained the star of the Astros' offense.
 On July 30, the Astros picked up Mike Fiers and Carlos Gómez from the Milwaukee Brewers.
 Fiers threw the 11th no-hitter in Astros history on August 21 against the Los Angeles Dodgers.
 Houston got the final AL playoff spot and faced the Yankees in the Wild Card Game on October 6 at New York.
-They defeated the Yankees 3–0, but lost to the Kansas City Royals in the American League Division Series.
+They defeated the Yankees 3–0, including 6.0 scoreless innings pitched by Keuchel and home runs by Colby Rasmus and Carlos Gómez.

-The Astros split the first two games of the ALDS best-of-five series in Kansas City.
+The Astros would subsequently play the AL Central champion Kansas City Royals.
+The Astros would split the first two games of the ALDS best-of-five series in Kansas City.
 The Astros won the first game at Minute Maid to take a 2–1 lead in the ALDS.
 In Game 4, after 7 innings, the Astros had a 6–2 lead.
-In the top half of the eighth inning, which took about 45 minutes to end, the Royals had taken a 7–6 lead with a series of consecutive base hits.
+In the top half of the eighth inning, which took about 45 minutes to end, the Royals had taken a 7–6 lead with 5 consecutive singles and a notable error from SS Carlos Correa which tied the game as well as allowed the winning run to reach base.
 The Astros suffered a 9–6 loss and the ALDS was tied at 2–2.
 Then the series went back to Kansas City, where the Royals clinched the series in the fifth game, 7–2.

 The Astros entered the 2016 season as the favorites to win the AL West after a promising 2015 season.
 After a bad start to their season, going just 7–17 in April, the Astros bounced back and went on to have a winning record in their next four months, including an 18–8 record in June.
 But after going 12–15 in September, the Astros were eliminated from playoff contention.
 They finished in third place in the American League West Division with a final record of 84–78.

 The season was marked by the Astros 4–15 record against their in-state division rival (and eventual division winner) Texas Rangers.
 The Astros finished the 2016 season 11 games behind the Rangers.